Hi-Tension: Biography

 In 1971, the group started as Hot Waxx with original members being Paul Philips, Lloyd Philips, David Joseph and Ken Joseph.
 In 1975, Phil Fearon (later a member of the bands Galaxy and Kandidate) joined as a member of the group but had later left by 1977.
 After this, David Joseph recruited other members that lived in the area to join the group.

-In 1978 they released their first single aptly named "Hi Tension" that peaked to No. 13 in the UK Singles Chart in May 1978.
+In 1978 they released their first single aptly named "Hi Tension" that peaked to No. 13 in the UK Singles Chart in May 1978, and topped the Melody Maker disco charts for 5 weeks.
 They then released a second single titled "British Hustle" which eclipsed their first single and peaked to No. 8 in late 1978.
 In the same year a short film was subsequently made about British soul music called British Hustle.

 By 1981, David Reid, Patrick McLean and Paul McLean left the band.
 The remaining members of Hi Tension continued and secured another recording contract with EMI records.
 Whilst touring they recruited Courtney Pine as a session player, playing saxophone during their tour.
 Subsequently, Paul Philips left the band.
 From 1983 to 1987 David Joseph secured a solo career and accomplished two hit songs: "You Can't Hide (Your Love from Me)" and "Let's Live It Up (Nite People)".

 In 1984, Ken Joseph, Leroy Williams and Jeffrey Guishard remained resilient and secured a further recording contract with Streetwave Records and released the singles "Rat Race" and "You Make Me Happy" in 1984.
 The latter single was written, produced and arranged by David Pic Conley of the band Surface whom later released a cover version of the song under the title "Happy" for their debut album in 1986.

 In 2014, Paul McLean reformed Hi Tension with four original members, Paul Philips, Jeffrey Guishard, Paapa Mensah and his brother Patrick McLean to headline and perform at the Summer Soulstice Festival in Barnet, London.